USA Lacrosse is constantly striving to help lacrosse athletes play safer, smarter, and stronger.

 - High School RIO Annual Injury Reports - Datalys Center

 - Report: Sport-Specific Injury Issues in Lacrosse

 Expanding the Base of Knowledge

-The Center for Sport Science at US Lacrosse serves as a national hub for the study of health, performance, and safety in lacrosse.
+The Center for Sports Science & Safety at USA Lacrosse serves as a national hub for the study of health, performance, and safety in lacrosse.
 Created in 2016, the Center is devoted to research, education, collaboration, policy development, and best practice guidelines that benefit the safety and wellness of lacrosse players and organizations.
 Copies of recent research reports are provided below.

 - 2019 Research Report: Summaries of Funded Research

 - 2018 Research Report: Summaries of Funded Research